kirurobo/UniWinApiAsset/README.md

 ## Change log

+* 2022/06/02 Ver.0.6.1 Fixed FindWindowClass() did not return a window
-* 2021/09/27 Added a setting to accept file drop even when running as administrator
+* 2021/09/27 Ver.0.6.0 Added a setting to accept file drop even when running as administrator
-* 2020/08/09 Fix DwmApi.
+* 2020/08/09 Ver.0.5.0 Fix DwmApi.
 Rename transparent type enum
 * 2020/06/07 Support Unity 2019.
 Add layered winodow method
 * 2019/01/23 Add file open dialog.
 Return the way to acquire self window to be active window standard
 * 2018/12/28 Add namespace, Modify the way to acquire self window to be PID standard